HosseinAbedi/ai-bees-task/README.md

 ### Possible Improvements in the Future

-* There are a couple of ways to improve the performance of the service
+* There are a couple of ways to improve the performance of the service:
+	* To improve the topic detection, we can stack the result of multiple zero-shot classifier given that we have the  processing power to run the models.
-	* Apart from replacing the model with a better one, NER models can be improved by integrating gazetteer based models with the current model, especially enhance the quality of the model in the case PERSON and COMPANY entities.
+	* Apart from replacing the model with a better one, NER models can be improved by integrating gazetteer based models with the current model, especially to enhance the quality of the model in the case of PERSON and COMPANY entities.
-	* To generate comments, the best practice would be  to use a language models like [GPT-J-6B](https://huggingface.co/EleutherAI/gpt-j-6B?text=My+name+is+Merve+and+my+favorite) (given that we have a very powerful hardware) or [GPT-3](https://openai.com/api/) (given than we have an account).
+	* To generate comments, the best practice would be  to use a language models like [GPT-J-6B](https://huggingface.co/EleutherAI/gpt-j-6B) (given that we have a very powerful hardware) or [GPT-3](https://openai.com/api/) (given than we have an account).
 For example, with GPT3 we can create a training data set of topics, named entities and comments.
 Then we finetune a model based on this data to build a state of the art model for comment generation.
 	* To run the current models efficiently and with low latency we need to either host the models on a hardware with decent GPU or use available services like [NLPCloud](https://nlpcloud.io/) (the paid plans) to have a very good performance in the case of response time.